 Symptoms and Signs

 Symptoms after a direct scrotal blow are usually scrotal pain and swelling.
 Signs may include scrotal discoloration and a tender, firm scrotal mass that fails to transilluminate, suggesting a hematocele.
 Scrotal penetration suggests the possibility of testicular involvement.
 Often the examination is limited by patient discomfort.
-Penile fracture typically results in a cracking sound, immediate pain, marked swelling and ecchymosis, and usually visible deformity.
+Penile fracture typically results in a cracking sound, immediate pain, marked swelling and ecchymosis, and usually a visible deformity.
+Concomitant urethral injury may cause hematuria or urinary obstruction.

 Diagnosis of external scrotal and penile injury is made clinically.
 Clinical diagnosis of testicular contusion and rupture can be difficult because the degree of injury may be out of proportion to the physical findings, so patients with blunt testicular injury typically require scrotal ultrasonography.
 Most penile injuries are evident on physical examination.
-An x-ray with urethral contrast (retrograde urethrogram) should be done for any patient with penile fracture or penetrating penile injury because of the high incidence of coexisting urethral injury.
+An x-ray with urethral contrast (retrograde urethrography) should be done for any patient with penile fracture or penetrating penile injury in which urethral injury is suspected (eg, with hematuria or inability to void).

 Patients with penetrating testicular injuries or clinical or sonographic characteristics that suggest testicular rupture require surgical exploration and repair.
 Similarly, all penile fractures and penetrating injuries should be surgically explored and the defects repaired.
 Penile amputations should be repaired by microsurgical reimplantation if the amputated segment is viable.
-Strangulation injuries can usually be managed simply by removing the constricting agent.
-Zippers should be removed (see Fig. 1: Genitourinary Tract Trauma: Zipper removal from penile skin.).
+Strangulation injuries can usually be managed simply by removing the constricting agent, which may require the use of metal cutters.
+Zippers should be removed (see see Zipper removal from penile skin.).

 To remove a zipper, local anesthetic is injected into the area.
 Mineral oil is used to lubricate the zipper, and then one attempt is made to unzip the zipper.
 If this attempt is unsuccessful, a sturdy wire cutter (diagonal cutter) is used to cut the median bar on the top of the zipper slider, which connects its front and back plates.
 Then the slider falls off in 2 pieces, and the zipper teeth come apart readily.